DataDog/datadogpy/.github/PULL_REQUEST_TEMPLATE.md

 If the PR title is not enough to describe the changes in a single line that explains this improvement in terms that a user can understand.
 This text will be added in release notes.

-For example, you can provide additionnal notes about feature deprecation or backward incompatible changes.
+For example, you can provide additional notes about feature deprecation or backward incompatible changes.

 -->

 ### Review checklist (to be filled by reviewers)

 - [ ] Feature or bug fix MUST have appropriate tests (unit, integration, etc...)
-- [ ] PR title must be written as a CHANGELOG entry [(see why)](/CONTRIBUTING.md#pull-request-title)
+- [ ] PR title must be written as a CHANGELOG entry [(see why)](https://github.com/DataDog/datadogpy/blob/master/CONTRIBUTING.md#pull-request-title)
 - [ ] Files changes must correspond to the primary purpose of the PR as described in the title (small unrelated changes should have their own PR)
 - [ ] PR must have one `changelog/` label attached.
 If applicable it should have the `backward-incompatible` label attached.
 - [ ] PR should not have `do-not-merge/` label attached.